MirRoR4s/MIT-6.031-Software-Construction/lecture/03-testing.md

 Designing a test suite for both thoroughness and small size requires having the right attitude.
 Normally when you’re coding, your goal is to make the program work.
 But as a test suite designer, you want to *make it fail*.
 That’s a subtle but important difference.
 A good tester intentionally pokes at all the places the program might be vulnerable, so that those vulnerabilities can be eliminated.

-The need to adopt a testing attitude is another argument for test-first programming.
+The need to adopt（需要） a testing attitude（态度） is another argument（论据） for test-first programming.
 It is all too tempting to treat code you’ve already written as a precious thing, a fragile eggshell, and test it very lightly just to see it work.
 For *thorough* testing, though, you have to be brutal.
 Test-first programming allows you to put on your testing hat, and adopt that brutal perspective, before you’ve even written any code.

-**READING EXERCISES**
+### 阅读练习

+#### Correctness and thoroughness

+A test suite is *correct* if:

+1. all its test cases fail when run on a buggy implementation
+2. some test case fails when run on a buggy implementation
+3. all its test cases pass when run on a legal implementation
+4. some test case passes when run on a legal implementation

+> A correct test suite should accept any legal implementation, which means all its test cases have to pass.
+>
+> Failing on buggy implementations is also desirable, of course, but that is thoroughness, not correctness.

+A test suite T1 is more *thorough* than a test suite T2 if:

+1. the number of test cases in T1 is larger than the number of test cases in T2
+2. the buggy implementations that fail at least one test in T1 is a strict superset of those that fail at least one test in T2
+3. the legal implementations that pass all tests in T1 is a strict superset of those that pass all tests in T2

+> T1 can be larger than T2 without being more thorough – redundant test cases in T1 can find the same bugs, or even fewer bugs than T2.
+>
+> But if T1 rejects a superset of buggy implementations compared to T2, then T1 is more thorough than T2.
+>
+> If T1 accepts more legal implementations than T2, then T1 may be correct, and T2 certainly is incorrect.
+However, this does not speak to their relative *thoroughness*.

+An empty test suite contains no test cases.
+Assuming a nontrivial specification, an empty test suite is:

+1. correct !

+2. thorough

+3. small !

+> All test cases pass, so an empty test suite passes all legal implementations, so it is correct, and clearly as small as possible.
+But it also passes all buggy implementations, so it is not thorough.
+>
+> We are striving to design a test suite that has all three properties: correct, thorough, *and* small.

 ---